How US election night could unfold

 – 12.30am

 West Virginia, a safe Republican state, should be called for Mr Trump.
-Two other states that Mr Trump won in 2016, North Carolina and Ohio, also close their polls at this point – though don’t expect either to be called straightaway.
-Both could see a strong showing by Mr Biden, meaning the result may be very close.
+Two swing states that the President won in 2016, North Carolina and Ohio, also close their polls at this point.

+The majority of votes in both states are expected to be reported quickly, but if no winner is clear on the night then the final outcome might not be known for days, once all the absentee ballots are counted.

 – 1am